kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 4 - Forum of Set/Areas - Level 4.md

 			* Note: Armor, mace, and rod of wind control present only if Stephania is here, else they are on her person.
 	* The southern third of the room is set off by a pair of painted wooden screens, behind which is her living area.
 		* A sumptuous feather bed, an armoire filled with robes, a set of sealed jars of water (she fears poison), a dressing table with makeup (15 gp), a stuffed leather chair, a beautiful red and gold carpet (100 gp), and a solid brass bust of a horned entity resting on a slender side table.
-			* Bbrass devil’s head: an infernal effigy (new), keyed to a styx devil named Trasbellix.
+			* Brass devil’s head: an infernal effigy (new), keyed to a styx devil named Trasbellix.
 It's name is on a slip of parchment pinned to the rug's bottom.
 			* Armoire (secret compartment): 10 perfect pearls (100 gp each), written testimony about Belisarius’s machinations, and substantial dirt on the Guild of Service.
 				* Testimony from Yellup (a now dead source) describing the hatred of Belisarius (4-47) towards Stephania and the overseer’s secret efforts to persuade Lacedaion (4-57) to undermine Stephania’s rule.
 				* A report (unnamed source) describing the daily activities of Gunnar, chief of the Guild of Service (4-10) over the past month.